 While the primary function of soaps and shampoos is the same – to remove dirt and grime, and in some cases degrease – there are many detailers that argue that shampoos differ from soaps because of their superior ability to foam.
 But in this guide, we will use the terms interchangeably.

-The Benefits of Using the Best Car Wash Soap
+The Benefits of Using the Best Car Shampoo

 Car shampoos are a complex blend of different ingredients.
 Starting with a water base, manufacturers add gloss enhancers, dyes, fragrances, preservatives and above all surfactants.